Kastrati (tribe)

 Kastrati is a historical Albanian tribe (fis) and region in northwestern Albania.
 It is part of the Malësia region.
 Administratively, the region is located in the Malësi e Madhe District, part of the Kastrati municipal unit.
 The centre of Kastrati is the village of Bajzë.
-The Kastrati tribe is known to follow the Kanuni i Malësisë së Madhë, a variant of the Kanun.
+The Kastrati tribe is known to follow the Kanuni i Malësisë së Madhe, a variant of the Kanun.
 They are proverbally known for their pride - Kastrati Krenar.

 Etymology

 The term 'Kastrati' is said to be related to the Latin word castrum, which is a Roman camp fortification.
 The tribe's name contains the Albanian suffix -at, widely used to form toponyms and tribal names from personal names and surnames.
 The clan's centre was once at the ruins of a Roman castra on the Scutari-Orosh road.

 Geography

 Kastrati tribal territory is located in northwestern Albania, near the border between Albania and Montenegro and on the eastern bank of Lake Shkodra, stretching from Bajzë in the west Mount Veleçik (1,725m altitude) in the east.
 The region forms the Kastrat municipal unit.
 It borders Hoti tribal territory to the north, the town of Koplik and the Shkreli tribe to the south and the Kelmendi tribe to the northeast.
 Kastrati tribal territory is divided into two sub-regions: the mountainous Katund i Kastratit and the lowland Bajzë area.
 The settlement of Bajzë itself is the center of Kastrati.
 This division reflects the organization of Kastrati's economy, which is a combination of agricultural and livestock activities.
 All families of Kastrati have property in both areas.
 Bajzë includes: Aliaj, Jeran, Gradec, Vukpalaj, Ivanaj, Pjetroshan and Katund i Kastratit includes: Goraj, Budishë and Bratosh.

 In the Ottoman period, some villages like Kamicë-Flakë were put under the bajrak (military administrative unit) of Kastrati, but are not part of this region.
 They are related to the wider Vraka area in terms of ethnographic ties.
 Thus, today Kamica is not placed in the Kastrati municipal unit, but in Qendër.